-Prerequisite: Completion of 30 engineering credits.
+Prerequisite: Completion of 30 credits from the Lassonde School of Engineering.

 Note: open to students in the Lassonde School of Engineering or by permission of the instructor and Lassonde Student Services.

-Business Essentials for Technology Entrepreneurs II
+SB/ENTR 3600 3.00 Business Essentials for Technology Entrepreneurs II